drigberg/NeonOrbDestroyer/README.md

 - attack still casts everywhere while spinning, but not as far
 - can be damaged if hit from behind while attacking forwards
 - programmatic hearts
-- allow multiple wall jumps after contact with the wall is broken
 - wall-gripping attack animation

 ### Scenes